DOMS0092/Rock-Paper-Scissors/README.md

 - Practice fetch requests

 ## Introduction

-## Description
+In this article I will share how I built my first Rock-Paper-Scissor JavaScript game!
+I decided to do something both entertaining and fun for myself and my users.
+I recommend trying this basic/ yet simple project to help you to improve your JavaScript skills.
+It was the most exciting project ever!
+I hope you are able to learn something new here.

-A fun quick app of rock-paper-scissors.
-I created this game as my first JavaScript project.
-I was both exiciting and a great gate way to practicing the skill of JavaScript.
-I highly reccomend any/eveyone to create this app/project and I hope you all enjoy.
+The rules are simple:

 ## Getting Started
 First, lets get the JSON server up and running in the background.
 Run json-server --watch db.json to start the JSON server.
 In the browser you can verify the server is running by navigating to http://localhost:3000/Rock-Paper-Scissors to see the API data.